Tanna (island): Missionaries and traders

+In 1825, the merchant Peter Dillon arrived at Port Resolution seeking new sources of sandalwood.
+He shot and wounded a local man and obtained knowledge that the sandalwood tree grew in abundance on the nearby island of Erromango.

+World War II

 Tanna was not a principal site of World War II, but about 1,000 people from Tanna were recruited to work on the American military base on Éfaté.
 Exposure to First World living standards may have led to the development of cargo cults.
 Many have died out, but the John Frum cult remains strong on Tanna today, especially at Sulphur Bay in the southeast and Green Point in the southwest of the Island.
 The documentary Waiting for John (2015) by Jessica Sherry provides a history and overview of the current scene regarding these beliefs.

+Secession movement and incorporation into Vanuatu

 A secessionist movement began in the 1970s, and the Nation of Tanna was proclaimed on 24 March 1974.
 While the British were more open to allowing its holdings in Vanuatu to achieve independence, it was opposed by the French colonists and finally suppressed by the Anglo-French Condominium authorities on 29 June 1974.
 In 1980, there was another attempt to secede, declaring the Tafea Nation on 1 January 1980, its name coming from the initials of the five islands that were to be part of the nation (Tanna, Aniwa, Futuna, Erromango and Aneityum).
 British forces intervened on 26 May 1980, allowing the island to become part of the newly independent nation of Vanuatu on 30 July 1980.

+Cyclone Pam

 Tanna and nearby Erromango were devastated by Cyclone Pam in March 2015, with reports of an unknown number of deaths, complete destruction of the island's infrastructure and permanent shelters, and no drinking water.
 Following this, an El Niño-spurred drought further impacted on the people of Tanna.